The Men from

 the Eastside as one of the Slauson Brothers vocal group.

-usually backed by a band called The Impalas.
-They also
+circuit, usually backed by the Impalas.
+They also had

 George was already a very good singer with some good chops.